MAVIS-SLAM/OpenMAVIS/README.md

 MAVIS is an optimization-based Visual Inertial SLAM system designed for multiple partially overlapped camera systems.
 It extends conventional front-end tracking and back-end optimization module designed for monocular or stereo setup towards multi-camera systems, and also introduce a new IMU pre-integration formulation.

-We release a version of the code with features integrated into ORB-SLAM3 to demonstrate the concept. **However, the comprehensive code version used in Hilti Challenge 2023, will not be released.**
+We release a version of the code with features integrated into ORB-SLAM3 to demonstrate the concept. **Please be advised that this is a re-implemented version based on ORB_SLAM3 and not the original MAVIS code.
+The original code will not be released.**

 <a href="https://youtu.be/guFg_Ppt1Ag" target="_blank"><img src="https://img.youtube.com/vi/guFg_Ppt1Ag/0.jpg"
 alt="cla" width="240" height="180" border="10" /></a>